 In 2017, the trading model underperformed the market.
 Shallow sell-offs and the signal/trade delay were the main causes.
 I covered potential issues with the signals themselves (two were based on moving averages, making one redundant).
 But the cumulative performance since 2015 was still pretty good, so no changes were made.

-2018 was the year I thought things would be great, and they were anything but!
+2018 was the year I thought results would be great, and they were anything but!
 I erroneously used my blogging schedule as a trading schedule.
 I don’t model trades during the week or when a signal is actually generated. if I want to trade weekly prices, I would need to use weekly indicators (verses a summary of daily indicators on a weekly basis).

 For reference, the signals are: